jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 - [Visual Studio 2017](https://www.visualstudio.com/downloads/) Download the community version
 - [R Tools 3.5](https://cran.r-project.org/bin/windows/Rtools/Rtools35.exe) Download from (https://cran.r-project.org/bin/windows/Rtools/Rtools35.exe)

-Besides installing and cloning the software above, one needs to make some kits in Qt Creator to be able to build JASP and separately JASP-R-Interface.
+Besides installing and cloning the software above, one needs to make some kits in Qt Creator to be able to build JASP and separately R-Interface.

 Assume that the root folder of your JASP build folder is \<JASP\>.
 To build JASP follow the next steps: